Conor McInerney

 Conor James Walker McInerney (born 30 March 1994) is an Australian cricketer.
 He made his first-class debut for South Australia in the 2017–18 Sheffield Shield season on 5 March 2018.
 He made his List A debut for South Australia in the 2018–19 JLT One-Day Cup on 3 October 2018.

+McInerney made his first class debut in the 2017-18 Sheffield Shield.
 In April 2021, McInerney was one of five players to be dropped by the South Australia cricket team, following a season without any wins.

+Ahead of the 2023-24 season, McInerney was added back onto South Australia's contract list.
+However, he was once again delisted at the end of the 2025-26 season.